oscar-99/ml-tweezers/README.md

   - Experimental data
   - Longer simulations.
   - Multiple runs and averaging performance.
-  -

-# Radii and Refractive Index Prediction

 ## Main model progress

 # Summary

 - Got simulation working to generate some data using trained 5 degree of freedom model
 - Reading up on Neural Networks particularly convolutional neural networks and image classification.
 - Built a simple MLP model to help learn how keras works and how to process the generated data.
 - Shifted reading focus to time series classification/regression.